ekn394/KPL-Intro-to-Linux/Setup guide for Windows.md

 ![image](https://user-images.githubusercontent.com/12129459/123859369-8d586d80-d8f2-11eb-93fd-dc009d9cbcb3.png)

 When you eventually go to either to shutdown this virtual machine, or close the VirtualBox program that it lives within, you will be given 3 choices.
-My suggestion is to go with the default **Send the shutdown signal**.
+My suggestion is to go with **Send the shutdown signal** buy we will discuss in class different scenarios where you might want to use the other options.

 <hr>